hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/README.md

   - Having a known physics update rate makes it better for consistent rigidbody physics damage, so we value this consistency over that.
 - Unlike the Basis default UI, all of our UI uses a custom shader that derives from UI/Default, and a custom TextMeshPro-derived shader, which crushes Z so that our UI shows on top of *most* of the world geometry.
 This is to allow opening the UI in cramped spaces.
+  - TODO: Fix the VR controller laser shader to also crush Z.

 ## Bugs in Basis

+Issues related to domain reload OFF:
 - BootManager will occasionally get added to the main scene while in Edit Mode.
 Repro steps not yet known.
   - There is a good chance `BootSequence.cs`'s async is bleeding out of Play Mode.
+- If the avatar is non-default, entering Play Mode for the second time since last domain reload will fail.
+  - Current workaround is to start the default Basis app, and reset the avatar to the default avatar.
 - `BasisLocalInputActions.Instance` may instantiate too late for some dependents to hook into it, and there does not appear to be an initialization callback.
 - In `BasisOpenVRManagement`, StopSDK is not compatible with domain reload OFF between Play Mode sessions.
 A fix has been applied in P12HotReloadFixes/.